"Being frugal does not mean being cheap! It means being economical and avoiding waste." - Catherine Pulsifer

 With the approach of 2019 coming at us faster than we thought, it is always important to set goals and achieve what we couldn’t the year before.
 It is time to hustle in 2019 for financial freedom and a happy lifestyle.

-It starts with taking baby steps - patience and determination are key.
+It starts by taking baby steps - patience and determination are key.

 Your undivided attention to this subject is necessary to find out there are many ways to take action.
 Whether you think you are being frugal or not, there are different paths to saving and being more conscious of your money.